Czech govt exempts entrepreneurs, firms from tax after flooding

 Several chemical plants and power stations have been damaged or had to shut down due to the floods, and a large number of small businesses were hit.
 The ministry gave no estimate of how much the pardoned taxes would be worth.

-The government has already pledged to free up over 200 million euros ($263.89 million) for flood damage repairs.
+The government has already pledged to free up over 200 million euros (167 million pounds) for flood damage repairs.

 Prime Minister Petr Necas said on Friday total damage could reach a double-digit figure in billions of crowns.

-The country's insurance industry association said on Thursday that insured damage was estimated at 7.5 billion crowns ($384.48 million).
+The country's insurance industry association said on Thursday that insured damage was estimated at 7.5 billion crowns (247.6 million pounds).

 Water levels have been receding on all rivers but many of the 19,000 people who had to be evacuated have not been able to return to their homes to survey the damage.